The traditional Krampus and St. Nicholas parade

 As every year, between the end of November and the first week of December, myths and legends are intertwined in the streets of South Tyrolean towns and villages.

 The procession begins at sunset when the bells of the Krampus announce their arrival.
-The city centres are therefore infested by these demonic figures who are looking for adults and children who have behaved badly.
-To put an end to this terror there is St. Nikolaus, who in the traditional procession follows the Krampus as if to drive them out of the city.
+The city centres are therefore invaded by these demonic figures who are looking for adults and children who have behaved badly.
+To put an end to this terror will be St. Nicholas, who in the traditional procession will follow the Krampus as if to drive them out of the city.

-It is an eternal struggle between good and evil, where the winners are the children who receive sweets, biscuits and dried fruit as a gift from St. Nikolaus.
+It is an eternal struggle between good and evil, where the winners are the children who receive sweets, biscuits and dried fruit as a gift from St. Nicholas.

-St. Nikolaus and the Krampus are traditional and much loved figures throughout all South Tyrol.
-From Dobbiaco to Castelbello, from Vipiteno to Ora, in almost every South Tyrolean town there is a procession with groups of Krampus who wander around the villages making noise and partying - be careful not to be targeted by these devils!
+St. Nikolaus and the Krampus are traditional and much-loved figures throughout all South Tyrol. n Dobbiaco, Lana, Cortaccia, Brunico and in almost every South Tyrolean town there is a procession with groups of Krampus who wander around the villages making noise and partying - be careful not to be targeted by these wild devils!